 Water Pilot Technology Program

-Funded by the NSW Department of Industry, the Water Pilot Technology Program is part of the NSW Water Reform Action Plan.
+The Water Pilot Technology Program is part of the NSW Water Reform Action Plan.

 Innovative technologies are required to:

 - enhance NSW’s capacity to detect and predict risks of non-compliance with water legislation;

 - better target compliance activities, including surveillance and programs;

 - enhance the accuracy of hydrological models used to assess annual and long term compliance with diversion limits

 - improve the protection of environmental water through unregulated systems.

 More than 50 applications were received from universities, other research organisations and the private sector.